 What tackle do I need?

-What kind of tackle do I need? - All of our operations provide quality rods and reels for your use at no charge.
-You are, of course, quite welcome to bring your own if you prefer.
+Frankly, just a package of lures - All of our operations provide quality rods and reels for your use at no charge and our guides are fully-equipped with the appropriate fish handling gear.
+You are, of course, quite welcome to bring your own rods and reels if you prefer.
 If you’re a bass fisherman, you already have most of what you need.
 What should you bring?
 A good rule of thumb is that if someone who’s never been to the Amazon recommends it for peacock bass, it’s probably too heavy.
 Because of this fish’s legitimately well-deserved reputation, the knee-jerk reaction is that it must be fought with extra heavy gear.
 Not a good idea!
-Anglers will quickly discover that peacock bass fishing means a long hot day of casting lures, making fast, aggressive retrieves and fighting numerous pugnacious fish.
+Anglers will quickly discover that peacock bass fishing means a full day of casting lures, making fast, aggressive retrieves and fighting numerous pugnacious fish, all in tropical conditions.
 After cast number 100, or retrieve number 200, heavy gear will begin to take its toll on anyone.

 Peacock bass gear should be tailored to the size of the lure thrown, not the reputation of the fish pursued.
 Ranging from ½ to over 2 ounces, the principle lure types demand a broad range of tackle capability.
 Anglers often ask, "Which